-Copywriting is an interesting and varied line of work that’s always stretching your brain cells and introducing you to subjects you’ve never learned about before.
+Finally, copywriting is an interesting and varied line of work that’s always stretching your brain cells and introducing you to subjects you’ve never learned about before.
 It’s a career that can give you complete flexibility over your time and location, should you wish to go freelance, and it’s incredibly rewarding seeing your work in print or online – even if it isn’t usually credited to you by name.
 It’s not without its drawbacks; it’s a largely solitary profession, for instance, so might not suit you if you thrive on being part of a lively team.
-If you’re convinced it’s the career for you, you’ll find lots more helpful advice from Pro Copywriters here.
+If you’re convinced it’s the career for you, you can find lots more helpful advice from Pro Copywriters.

 Rachel Ramsay is a freelance copywriter with a background in digital marketing.
 She's written copy for clients ranging from the United Nations World Food Programme to The North Face, and particularly enjoys working with lifestyle and travel brands.
 In her spare time, she volunteers for Guide Dogs and flies light aircraft and helicopters.Read full profile